-Larger hospitals, along with several specialty clinics, can hire a full radiology team, with equipment.
+A local, large hospital or clinic likely provides a well-equipped radiology department, with highly trained doctors and technicians.
 Even if the hospital has several scanners, available radiologists, and appropriate technicians and support staff, they may not have the devices or specialists for every patient who comes in.
-In an emergency situation, the on-staff radiologist may not be available for a consult.
+If there is a life-threatening emergency, like a natural disaster, the radiology team may not be available, or they may be overwhelmed.

-This is where teleradiology comes in.
+Fortunately, along with other technological advances, communications have helped teleradiology become an achievable solution.
 This growing medical solution is regulated to high standards, thanks to the Joint Commission, the American College of Radiology (ACR), and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 These standards ensure that member teleradiology firms and practices are staffed by professionals, who are skilled with accurately assessing specific types of scans.
 These results can then be transmitted anywhere in the US, thanks to technological advancements.

-Teleradiology firms also offer access to expert radiologists any time of day, regardless of day of the week.
+Additionally, teleradiology solutions give hospitals and clinics access to radiologists any time of day, any day of the week.
 No one works all day, including radiologists and their technicians, so this staff may now be easily available if an emergency happens in the middle of the night.
 Great teleradiology firms know that hospitals may need to contact a leading radiologist anytime of day or week, so they offer the best solutions all the time.

 All medical professionals want their patients to have the best care, so they enjoy the best outcome.
-When the best care isn’t available locally, a teleradiology firm is the answer.
+When the hospital cannot provide the best specialist, a teleradiology firm can connect the patient to high quality treatment.
 A teleradiology firm can save a hospital or clinic money, especially if the hospital is small, or the clinic is a nonprofit.
 The hospital may have a few pieces of scanning equipment, and well-trained staff to manage them, but they won’t need every single specialist on hand, all the time.